CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType-List.md

     ```

     ```c#
     // can be stack alloc'ed.
-Does not live across await/yield operation. var v = [a, b, c];
+Does not cross await/yield operation. var v = [a, b, c];
     foreach (var x in v)
     {